Lifesaving tips that can turn you into a hero

 Bystanders trained in first aid can mean the difference between life and death.
 Many emergency procedures started by trained individuals have saved the lives of many victims.
 And, conversely, many more could have been saved if immediate care had been available.

 CPR is an example.
-Contrary to what you see on television, which portrays about 95 percent of patients saved by CPR, fewer than eight percent of cardiac arrest victims actually survive because they don’t receive the proper help they need.
+Contrary to what you see on television, which portrays about 95% of patients saved by CPR, fewer than eight percent of cardiac arrest victims actually survive because they don’t receive the proper help they need.
 Their chances of survival double, however, when a bystander performs CPR correctly right away.
 Bystanders trained in first aid achieve even better results in controlling bleeding, performing the Heimlich maneuver, or preventing spinal cord damage.

 What’s the first thing I should do in an emergency?